 Specialized supplements can strengthen the lawn's root system so the grass is able to grow up through the rings.
 While the fungus naturally goes away, the new grass helps hide the bare spots.

-Is Your Lawn Under Necrotic Ring Spot Attack?
-Call the Experts
+Is Your Lawn Under Attack from Necrotic Ring Spot?
+Call the Lawn Care Experts at Big League Lawns

 If your lawn is showing signs of distress, such as bare patches and/or rings of dirt, call in the experts for a professional diagnosis.
 At Big League Lawns, we have more than 40 years of combined experience with Utah lawns.
 Contact us today at (801) 773-9999 to schedule a fast and free lawn analysis.